For more information on the YugabyteDB node-postgres smart driver, see the following:

 Try it out

-This tutorial shows how to use the Yugabyte Psycopg2 Driver with YugabyteDB.
-You’ll start by creating a three-node cluster with a replication factor of 3.
+This tutorial shows how to use the Yugabyte Psycopg2 driver with YugabyteDB.
+It starts by creating a 3 node cluster with a replication factor of 3.
 This tutorial uses the yb-ctl utility.
-Next, you’ll use Python shell terminal, to demonstrate the driver's load balancing features by running few python scripts.

 Create a universe with a 3-node RF-3 cluster with some fictitious geo-locations assigned.
 The placement values used are just tokens and have nothing to do with actual AWS cloud regions and zones.